18 Feb 2017 - 19 Feb 2017, Royal Botanic Garden Sydney

 Pomme d’Amour Lovers’ Dinner set on the foreshore lawns of the Garden.
 Spice up Valentine's week and treat your Valentine to a degustation dinner in Sydney's most romantic spot.
-Limited tickets on sale soon.
-Be the first to know by registering your interest.
+Friday 17 February.
+Produced by Phoenix Entertainment Live.

 Take a seat at our 70 metre long table as part of the longest tomato lunch ever!
 Relax over a delicious tomato inspired menu with spectacular views of the Harbour.
 To be held on Saturday and Sunday.

-There are plenty of free activities at the Tomato Festival including talks, cooking demonstrations, taste testing, competitions and a one-hour free guided walk incorporating the treasures of the Herb Garden (10.30 am daily).
+There are plenty of free activities including talks, cooking demonstrations, taste testing, competitions, Harris Farm Markets Mandala and a one-hour free guided walk incorporating the treasures of the Herb Garden (10.30 am daily).